vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-2-basic-development-setup-in-vtex-io.md

  vtex login {accountName}
  ```

 This will open a browser window prompting you to enter your credentials.

 3. Enter your credential in the browser window and return to the terminal.
 4. Run the `vtex whoami` command to show which `account` and `workspace` are being used by VTEX IO CLI.

 ![VTEX IO CLI - whoami](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-2-basic-development-setup-in-vtex-io-0.png)

-By logging in to your VTEX account with VTEX IO CLI, you'll have access to various development tools and be able to manage your workspaces.
+By logging in to your VTEX account with VTEX IO CLI, you will have access to various development tools and be able to manage your workspaces.

 ### Step 2 - Creating a workspace